cisagov/development-guide/dev_envs/mac-env-setup.md

 ### Automatic package installation (recommended) ###

+NOTE (DEC 2022):  This code is out of date but still functional.

 To set up a dev environment via the [CISA `laptop` script](https://github.com/cisagov/laptop/), execute the following in your terminal: